googleinterns/minimal-wcmp-precision-loss/README.md

 # minimal-wcmp-precision-loss

-The code for Milestone 1 include:
+### The code for Milestone 1 include:

 	./*

 	components/*

 	topology/dcnonly/*

 	traffic_trace/*

-The aurora class is used for constructing the complete DCN network and achieve milestone 2.
+Note: The aurora class is used for constructing the complete DCN network and achieve milestone 2.